 You have not failed, you have tried your best.

 Should I Use a Muzzle on a Dog That Bit Me?

-I am a strong believer than every dog should be conditioned to wear a muzzle.
+I am a strong believer that every dog should be conditioned to wear a muzzle.

 This just means getting them used to wearing a muzzle before it might ever be needed.
 This is especially true for any dog who has bitten or is fearful in certain situations and may be inclined to bite during highly stressful situations.

 A muzzle could make your training safer for everyone.
 Muzzles can be a useful tool to assure your safety and the safety of others if your dog has bitten in the past.

 Once a Dog Bites, Will He Bite Again?

 Whether a dog who has already bitten you is more likely to bite in the future is dependent on the situation that caused the first bite.
 If the underlying behavior issues are not addressed accordingly, there is always the potential for additional bites to occur.